San Gerardo Field Station is a well-maintained but rustic lodge near

 refuge (near Dominical about 20 minutes south of Manuel Antonio) are just south of Carara NP.
 I have visited both spots,

 Manuel Antonio several times since it serves the purpose of giving us real vacation time after some intense birding.
 However, birding around MANP does have some conditions.
 Keep reading.

-(MANP) does not have a lot of great birding habitat, but it does have lodges and people.
+(MANP) does not have easy access to a lot of great birding habitat, but it does have lodges and people.
 It's a beautiful place so it's obvious why people build there.
 In a natural history sense, I recommend it only as a nice place to stay, a